airbr/golang-hugo-blog/content/posts/mcmaster-carr-wsg-review.md

 featured_image: /mcmaster-desktop.gif
 ---

-Sustainability makes people happy and have joy in interacting with your products.
-User-Experience Design is one key feature of sustainability and the web is no exception.
+Sustainability makes people happy and have joy in interacting with your products: User-Experience Design is one key feature of sustainability and the web is no exception.

 This blog post takes a look at one website which may have legacy stack features but makes the best of a few sustainable techniques.
 This is not a comprehensive attempt at an audit, just aiming to highlight a few qualities that stand out!

 # The example:  McMaster-Carr